sakshisinghal936/House_Price_prediction/README.md

 📈 Future Work

-Hyperparameter tuning with RandomizedSearchCV / Optuna
+Hyperparameter tuning with RandomizedSearchCV or Optuna

-Add SHAP/Permutation importance for feature explainability
+Feature importance & SHAP for interpretability

-Deploy trained model using Streamlit or Flask API
+Model deployment using Streamlit or Flask API